tvvmvn/react-basic/README.md

 Most popular Front-End framework.

 ### Features
-1. Components based. \
+1. Components Based \
 Component is independent and reusable parts to build UI

-2. Declarative programming \
+2. Declarative Programming \
 Easy to use just like HTML

-3. Single page application (SPA) \
+3. Single Page Application (SPA) \
 Update View using JavaScript.
 It is fast and smooth